preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 + **Title**: Add the title to be displayed for the publishing app here.
 + **Description**: Add a description if you wish (recommended).
 + **Authors**: Add general authors for pages in the publishing app.
 Can be edited for specific pages if needed.
-+ (Image): You use the Media Picker to add or change the image.
-For more information on how to use this asset, see: :doc:`Media Picker </general-assets/media-picker/index>`
++ (Image): You use the media picker to add or change the image.
+For more information on how to use this asset, see: :doc:`Media picker </general-assets/media-picker/index>`

 Permissions
 ************
-Use these settings to Edit permissions in the Publishing App.
+Use these settings to Edit permissions in the publishing app.

 .. image:: page-settings-permissions-612-new.png

-+ **Allow Mobile Login**: This setting is intended to offer login to certain parts of Omnia for first line workers, partners and similar.
++ **Allow mobile login**: This setting is intended to offer login to certain parts of Omnia for first line workers, partners and similar.
 The user needs the Kaizala app and a viable account.
-If you see the label "Kaizala login" somewhere, it's the same thing. **Note!** Mobile Login/Kaizala login is not available in Omnia on-prem.
+If you see the label "Kaizala login" somewhere, it's the same thing. **Note!** Mobile login/Kaizala login is not available in Omnia on-prem.
-+ **Administrators**: Add and remove Publishing App administrators here as needed.
++ **Administrators**: Add and remove publishing app administrators here as needed.
 + **Contributors**: This permissions settings is needed if colleagues should be able to add comments to pages.
-+ **Resource Readers**: Here you set the general Read permission for the Publishing App, needed for users to be able to read pages.
++ **Resource readers**: Here you set the general read permission for the publishing app, needed for users to be able to read pages.

-Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used).
+Single users,sSecurity groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used).

-Note that this permissions setting is valid for these settings only.
-To be able to edit Publishing App settings in Omnia Admin you need to be either a tenant administrator or administrator for the Business Profile.
+Note that this permissions setting is valid for the settings here, only.
+To be able to edit publishing app settings in Omnia admin, you need to be either a tenant administrator or administrator for the business profile.

 Regarding these settings a tenant administrator and business profile administrator can go here and add him or herself to the permissions list and that way gain access to the settings.

 Variations
 ************
-Here you set up the Page Variations that should be possible to use in the Publishing App.
-It's then up to Page Editors to use a variation, or not, for a page.
+Here you set up the page variations that should be possible to use in the publishing app.
+It's then up to page editors to use a variation, or not, for a page.
 A page variation is created for a page when it's needed.

-A variation can also be set up for Automatic Machine Translation, see below.
+A variation can also be set up for automatic machine translation, see below.
 (Not available in Omnia on-prem).

 It's also possible to add one variation author for each variation.
 Here's an example with a number of variations set up: